BnMcGn/warflagger/src/texts/user-manual.md

 Tools to deal with bad faith questions can be found in the Clutter section below.

-### Question Everyone Else too

-1. Verifying media interviews

 ### Getting to the bottom

-1. Drilling down
+####  Drilling down

 When you request evidence for an opponent's point with the NeedsEvidence flag, your opponent will probably respond with an Evidence flag.
 This should contain a reference (ie. link) to an article that supports your opponent's point.
 From here it can go three ways:

 You may concede the point, leaving the evidence to stand.
 You might even thank your opponent by upvoting the item.

 You may contest the quality of the referred article, especially if it has not already been vetted on WarFlagger.
 Flag errors in the article and indicate places where further evidence is needed.
 If the article itself makes reference to further resources, you might want to chase these down in turn and comment on them.

 You might notice that the article is good, but that your opponent has misapplied it to the situation.
 In this case you don't want to flag the linked article, which has done nothing wrong.
 Instead apply your flag - probably a Disagree - to your opponent's Evidence flag.
 Explain the lack of fit in the comment portion of your opinion.

-2. Lists of things
+####  Lists of things

 When you post a NeedsEvidence, consider framing the question in such a way that responders are encouraged to create a list of answers: "Times when executive orders were used by US presidents", "List of the arguments that the mood landings were a hoax", "Examples of religious terrorism in the 20th century".

 Each example should be attached as a reference in its own Evidence flag.
 That way each item can be critiqued individually.
 Viewers will be able to see the state of each piece of evidence: if it is solid, if it has been debunked, or if it has generated an ongoing debate.

 The list of items can then be brought into other discussions when needed.

-3. Anecdotal, Ancient history, Inconclusive
+####  Anecdotal, Ancient history, Inconclusive

-    We can't conclusively answer every question.
-Ancient historical facts, for example, often only have anecdotal evidence to support them.
-Sometimes the evidence is inconclusive, and the question can't be settled.

-    What we can do in this case, is to collect all of the available evidence, label the caveats, and leave the end reader to make an informed final decision.
 We can't always get to the bottom.
 Sometimes we only have anecdotal evidence.
 When discussing ancient history, we often only have one account of an event.
 Sometimes a debate can't be resolved.

 That's OK.
 We can present the evidence that we have, present the caveats to that evidence, and agree to an informed disagreement.

 ## Censorship